Code-Institute-Submissions/Flask-Revuu-It/readme.md

 **Recent Reviews** - A list of Recent reviews sorted by most recent review.
 Limited to 50 Reviews

+**Your Reviews** - Once logged in on users profile the user can see a list of their published reviews.

 **Edit/Delete Review** - If a user has created a review they have the ability to edit or delete that review.
 Once the user session matches the current username.
 A red icon on each review is shown to the user for deletion with confirmation dialog.
 A review is deleted from the db if confirmed.
 The ability to edit a review is also available.
 In Edit mode all content can be edited and updated on the chosen review only if the user has initially created the review.

 **Manage Categories** - Admin User only - Specific to adminstrator only.
 Admin can see current categories can choose to add edit or delete each category from the database.